bsmth/content/files/en-us/web/svg/reference/attribute/kernelunitlength/index.md

 {{Deprecated_Header}}

-The **`kernelUnitLength`** attribute has two meanings based on the context it's used in.
+The SVG **`kernelUnitLength`** attribute has two meanings based on the context it's used in.
 For lighting filter primitives, it indicates the intended distance for the x and y coordinates, for {{SVGElement("feConvolveMatrix")}}, it indicates the intended distance between successive columns and rows in the kernel matrix.

 You can use this attribute with the following SVG elements: